leggetter/realtime-app-dev-tips/slides.md

 ???

+Each interaction with the application from the user is a real-time event with associated real-time data.
+Which of those events is important and should be acted upon depends on your application requirements.

 ---

-class: h1-big bg-pink
+class: bg-pink tip

-## When designing & building real-time apps, always keep one eye on the client.
+## When designing & building real-time apps, always think about how the **decisions** you're making - **anywhere** in your architecture - will **impact** the **client app**.

+???

+Anywhere in your real-time application architecture.

 ---